palmerr23/audio_preamp/README.md

 - 20 & 40dB switched gain mic channel + 0-20dB gain control (overall gain 20-60dB)

 Attached board files are in Eagle 9.0 format

+Two 'off the shelf' switching regulator modules power the preamp:
+- a +/-15V (often marked DD1718) and a +35 boost regulator based on the XL6007/9 chips.
+Image files are included, above.